Unable to breathe, I slip down the rabbit hole

-As the darkness surrounds me, and I drift into the netherworld.
-I have the sensation of huge, metal claws coming down around my body.
+As the darkness surrounds me and I drift into the netherworld, I have the sensation of huge metal claws closing down around my body.
 They're lifting me out of the unknown.
 Droplets of the other world drip from my physical essence.
-Or is it my physical essence dripping from this world in order to enter the next?
+Or is it my physical essence dripping from this world to enter the next?
 I'm not sure.
 Things around me are hazy.
 I hear talking and movement, but it sounds so far away.
-I hear a voice so familiar,
+I hear an angelic voice,

 "Hold on, Baby!
 We're almost there."

-There's so much screaming.
-So many people running around.
-I hear another voice.
-This one is familiar also but in a different sense.
+Doctors and Nurses are in organized chaos, trying to save my heaving body.
+Above them all, I hear a calm voice.
+This one is also familiar but in an elevated sense.
 I know this voice.
 It's the voice of comfort, the voice of peace, the voice of breathing.
-There's no other place I want to be than with that quiet, gentle voice.
+There's no other place I want to be then with that quiet, gentle voice.
 I slip away.

 I'm floating in the clean, crisp air.
 Air I can breathe.
-There's no fighting here.
-No noise which assaults the senses.
-It's safe here.
+No fighting is here or noise to assault the senses.
+All is safe here.

-My angel is here with me.
-Her flowing lavender gown is roped with a white and lavender sash.
-She stands as tall as the trees.
-But she's as gentle as the breeze.
+My angel is here with me wearing a flowing, lavender gown, roped with a white and lavender sash.
+She stands as tall as the trees, but she's as gentle as the breeze.
 Pools of bright turquoise eyes beam with laughter and kindness.
 We meet each other in the air, and she takes my hand.
-I know all is as it should be.
-This is where I belong.
-Waves of golden wheat flow behind her as she guides me into the light.
-A glimmering light of love, hope and all that is good flows in and surrounds us.
+I know all is as it should be, I am where I belong.
+Waves of golden wheat glide behind her as she guides me into the light.
+A glimmering light of love, hope, and all that is good, flows in and surrounds us.
 The flowers dance in their beds.
-Colors more vibrant than any on earth.
-Even the grass is alive.
-I'm greeted by my grandfather.
-He's smiling.
-I'm smiling ...
+Their colors more vibrant than any on earth even the grass is alive!
+I'm greeted by my grandfather, he's smiling, I'm smiling.
 I'm breathing.

-Pictures flood my mind like movie screens all around me.
-I see my life.
-I understand far beyond my earthly five years why I need to be back on earth.
+Pictures flood my mind like movie screens encircling me.
+I see my life and understand far beyond my earthly five years of why I need to be back on earth.
 I understand why my family needs me and how I'm going to help them.
-And I know that if I don't return, it would be selfish on my part.
-But still, it is my choice.
+And I know that if I don't return, it would be selfish on my part, but still, it is my choice.
 It's not an order.

-As quickly as I agreed to go back, and hug my grandfather, I am back on earth.
+As quickly as I agreed to go back and hug my grandfather, I am back on earth.
 My angel is here with me.
 We're floating in the stark white corner of the hospital emergency room.
-My father is beside my body.
-Tears are flowing down my big, strong daddy's face.
-My body is as limp as a wet rag.
-My face, the color of a stormy sky.
+My father is beside my body, with tears flowing down my big, strong daddy's face.
+My body is as limp as a wet rag, my face the color of a stormy sky.
 I glance at my angel, and with a reassuring nod, I slip back.

 "Daddy?
 Daddy, don't cry.
 I'm back."

-My mind is filled with images of the other world.
-The real world.
+My mind is filled with images of the other world, the real world.
 I don't remember everything, but I remember enough.
 I don't think the same as a five-year-old anymore.
-I see the connections between people.
-I know mommies and daddies are just people.
+I see the connections between people, and I know mommies and daddies are just people.
 Everyone needs everyone else.
-People's eyes are closed.
-They don't see where they came from, they don't see where they're going back.
-But it's there.
-We're always watched over and many times we're protected.
-So much more than we'll ever know.
-But we have to make mistakes.
-We have to learn.
+People's eyes are closed— They don't see where they came from, they don't see where they'll be going back.
+But they're always there watching over us and protecting us many times over, more than we'll ever realize.
+But we have to make mistakes, so we can learn from them and grow in spirit.
 But most of all, we're here to help one another.
 Be each other's rock on which to lean.
-We're simply here to love.
-And each time we do what we're supposed to do, our light gets a little bit brighter.
-Our connection to the other world a little thinner.
+We're simply here to love, and each time we do what we're supposed to do, our light gets a little bit brighter and our connection to the other world a little thinner.

 We are loved.
-I know.
-I've been down the rabbit hole.
+I know because I've been down the rabbit hole.